-The SAT or ACT must be taken by all domestic applicants for admission to the freshman class.
-These aptitude tests may be taken as early as the junior year.
+The Scholastic Assessment Test (SAT) or American College Test (ACT with essay) must be taken by all domestic applicants for admission to the freshman class.
+These aptitude tests may be taken as early as May of the junior year.

-Students wishing consideration for competitive scholarships must take the SAT or ACT.
-It is the responsibility of the applicant to make the necessary arrangements for taking the standardized tests and for having the scores of all such tests reported to the university.
+Students wishing consideration for the competitive scholarships must take the SAT or ACT.
+It is the responsibility of the applicant to make the necessary arrangements for taking the standardized tests and for having the scores of all such tests reported to the College.